Cyanuric Acid in Pools: What It Does and How to Adjust

 Without cyanuric acid, a pool loses approximately 50% of its free chlorine within 35 minutes of direct sun.
 With 30 ppm CYA, that same loss takes 7 hours, providing 12x better chlorine retention.
 This data comes from TFP pool chemistry research and explains why outdoor pools need stabilizer while indoor pools generally don’t.

-CYA does not sanitize, kill algae, or contribute to water balance in any other way.
+CYA doesn’t sanitize, kill algae, or contribute to water balance in any other way.
 Its sole job is protecting the chlorine that does those things.
 Without adequate CYA protection, you end up in a cycle of adding chlorine that disappears before it can work.
 We see this pattern frequently in new pool owners who skip stabilizer, particularly noticeable in hot, sunny weather when chlorine demand is already high.

 Where CYA comes from: